Tech conferences are like book stores: they must redefine their value proposition, or are doomed to be crushed by Amaz... Youtube!

 2. Conferences are for discovering

 Unless I choose expert-level talks (or talks by fantastic public speakers), I am almost always disappointed by talks on topics I already (kind of) know.
 The 20% new material I might learn will, more often than not, not be worth the time investment.
 So nowadays, I pick the conference rooms I enter, by the amount of knowledge I already know about the topic.
+The least the better.
 And I often end up being blown away, discovering an entirely new world!

 3. Conferences are for meeting new people